officialkhaled/lets-teach-app/README.md

 # Let's Teach Application

-This is a basic BigCommerce app with two screens, a catalog summary view and list of orders that can be cancelled, built using Laravel and React.
+This is a basic Tutor Hiring Platform app with three users, an admin to manage the users and their posts, a tutor who can create their profile and apply to available jobs, a student who can create job posts according to their needs, built using Laravel and React.

-It's meant to fast track your ability to take a concept for an app to something usable within the BigCommerce control panel.
-A live store can install this app while it runs locally.

-A walkthrough going over the steps taken to produce this app, along with the steps required to create the app in BigCommerce, can be read [here](https://medium.com/p/711ceceb5006).
+A walkthrough going over the steps taken to produce this app.

 ## Prerequisites & Installation